SixSq/old.sixsq.github.com/_products-and-services/nuvla-io/target-audience/3_end-customer.md

 ---
 product: nuvla-io
-title: Large Organisations&colon; Mine the hidden gems in your data at the edge, within a secured ecosystem.
+title: Large Organisations&colon; Mine the hidden gems in your data at the edge and in the cloud, with a future proof and secured ecosystem.
 class: target-audience
 image: /img/icon/icon-end-customer.png
 ---